GeorgeNAL/NALathletics-blog/_posts/2020-08-24-where-pop-up-meets-jumpers-throwers.md

 Old and busted: Barely publicized track meets that no one much cares to attend.
 New hotness: Intentionally unpublicized track meets that no one is allowed to attend.

 Track & field may have the smallest difference in fan attendance before and during / after the coronavirus-induced shutdown.
 Whereas the sport barely showed any interest in attracting fans before all this started, this summer track meet organizers intentionally withheld the location of track meets to ensure no one showed up.
-Because of all the problems track & field has, hordes of fans trying to get into a stadium is clearly one of them.
+Because of all the [problems track & field has](https://blog.nalathletics.com/2020/03/30/athletics-wants-more-athletes), hordes of fans trying to get into a stadium is clearly one of them.

 Noticeably missing from the various clandestine pop-up meets were field events.

 The west coast has had its share of mid-distance and distance races, some of which resulted in notable times.
-The Dallas-area featured on a check-the-box-hit-the-quota “series” of “meets” that allowed sprinters to hit one respectable mark and then get contractual credit for four other “competitions.”
+The Dallas-area featured a check-the-box-hit-the-quota “series” of “meets” that allowed sprinters to hit one respectable mark and then get contractual credit for four other “competitions.”

 But outside of one throws-specific meet in Couer d’Alene, ID, that produced an American record and some backyard pole vaulting, we’ve yet to see anything from the world of jumps and throws.